Classic TV: Red Dwarf VII (1997)

 Later, Ace appears on Red Dwarf, where he has a confession to make to the crew.
 He is just the latest in a long line of Ace Rimmers.
 Now that he is dying, he needs to pass the torch on.
 Could Red Dwarf's Rimmer take his place, giving up a lifetime of selfishness and cowardice to become the hero the universe needs?

-Chris Barrie appears briefly in flashback in a couple more episodes after this, but he had now left the series' regular cast.
+Chris Barrie appears briefly in flashback in a couple more episodes after this, but otherwise he had now left the series' regular cast.
 And without him Red Dwarf begins to struggle.
 Using Barrie briefly in later episodes probably seemed like a good way of rationing out Rimmer's last appearance, but it does mean that the audience is continually reminded of him.

 The whole of the sixth episode, "Blue", is even based on the notion that Lister is pining for him, leading to flashbacks, an alarming homoerotic dream sequence and a theme park ride in praise of Rimmer.